 “Huge,” Sionis replied.
 “Rumor has it you might have a shot at one of the plots if you want it.”

 “Certainly.
-I shared the impact you’ve had helping me over the last year, and you’re still staying up at the tavern nearly a year in.
+I shared the impact you’ve had helping me over the last year, and you’re still staying up at the tavern rather than living on a farm.
 He seemed impressed with your dedication.”

-“I… well… I find that quite flattering,” the Loremaster stammered.
+“I… well… I find that quite flattering,” she stammered.
 “Truth be told, however, I’m only supposed to be here for your story.
-Once I have that, I’m meant to return to Stormwind.
-There will be a lot of work involved, obviously, in getting everything published…”
+Once I have that, I’m meant to return to my home.
+There will be a lot of work involved, obviously, in getting everything sorted…”

 “Of course, of course, think nothing of it,” Sionis said, picking up his first big pan.
 “Oh my, this one will need to soak for a bit.”

-“Speaking of my task here,” the Loremaster added.
+“Speaking of which,” Vestria added.
 “Do you think we might continue?”

 “I suppose I owe you at least that much,” the mage said, without looking back.
-“You have done some good work here on the farm, Aier.”
+“You have done some good work here on the farm, Vestria.”

 “So, where do we pick up?
-I came back from Northrend, I did my relief work…”
+I came back from the frozen realm, I was summoned…”